ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

    ```
    {: codeblock}

+* Then walk through commands to deploy the rules.
+* What should be tested?
+Access the app from the e2e tutorial to see that it still works?
+How to test that rules tighten the security?

 ## Remove resources
 {: #cbr-security-remove}
 {: removeresources}

 To remove the resource, delete the created context rules and network zones.
 Run the following command in the **terraform-cbr** directory:
 ```sh